EDITOR’S NOTE, MAY 15, 2019: Underscore CLT is now Junto Cryptographica. This post now reflects that change.

 What are we building?

-Today, MathCapital and MediaMath’s Strategic Business Development team announce the first investment in an incubated business, Junto Cryptographica, which has set out to develop a new, foundational technology for digital marketing based on cryptographic ledger technology (aka blockchain).
+Today, MathCapital and MediaMath’s Strategic Business Development team announce their investment in incubated business Junto Cryptographica, which has set out to develop a new, foundational technology for digital marketing based on cryptographic ledger technology (aka blockchain).
 Junto Cryptographica will grow in three phases:

 - In Phase 1, Junto Cryptographica will work in concert with marketers, publishers, demand- and supply-side platforms, agencies, industry associations, and technology providers to (a) scope industry-wide applications and (b) create the alliance of stakeholders that will deliver those solutions.